-The lake rejuvenation projects had a positive impact and were well appreciated by the community.
-It could be scaled up to

-Bosch Limited could consider collaborating with other companies and relevant government bodies in the vicinity of other
+- The lake rejuvenation projects had a positive impact and were well appreciated by the community.
+It could be scaled up to cover more locations. - Bosch Limited could consider collaborating with other companies and relevant government bodies in the vicinity of other degraded lakes in various locations, to scale up the project.